martindelima/mmmartin/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/home.njk
-title: About Me
+title: About
-templateClass: tmpl-post
+templateClass: tmpl-home
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---

-I am a person that writes stuff.
+<h1>About</h1>

+Something about myself should go in here.